Please also see my All-Time World Cup Team Index.

 LB: Tommy Gemmell

 Tommy Gemmell was a legendary player with Celtic.
 He scored the opening goal for the Lisbon Lions in 1967 as Celtic became the first British club to win the European Cup trophy.
 He scored again at the European Cup Final in 1970 in a defeat to Feyenoord.
 He also had a successful career with Nottingham Forest.
 He also played for Miami Toros and Dundee.
 He was capped 18 times for Scotland between 1966 and 1971.

 CM: Graeme Souness

-Souness played for Tottenham Hotspur, Middlesbrough and Sampdoria, but his greatest achievement came while he played for Liverpool.
+Graeme Souness played for Tottenham Hotspur, Middlesbrough and Sampdoria, but his greatest achievement came while he played for Liverpool.
 He was one of the greatest ever Liverpool players.
 He won three European Cups with them, captaining the team in the early 1980's.
 He was also the Player-Manager for Rangers.
-He earned 54 caps for Scotland.
+He also earned 54 caps for Scotland.
+He played in 1978, 1982 and 1986 World Cup Finals.

 Jim Baxter was the best Scottish players in the 1960's.
 He was known for his performances against England at an era where England won the World Cup.
 He helped Scotland beating England many times.
 Baxter was known for his career with Rangers.
 Nicknamed "Slim Jim", he won 10 titles with them.
 He moved to Sunderland in 1965 and then, Nottingham Forest in 1967.